leadedge/ofxNDI/data/readme.txt

-﻿Shaders for sender RGBA to YUV conversion
+﻿Shaders for sender RGBA <> YUV conversion

-rgba2yuv
+rgba2yuv - yuv texture from an rgba texture rgba2yuv - rgba texture from a yuv texture

-Read yuv pixels from rgba fbo to buffer.
-If the Openframeworks Project Generator is not used the shaders "rgba2yuv" folder must be copied to the "bin/data" folder as below.
+rgba fbo to bufferIf the Openframeworks Project Generator is not used the shaders "rgba2yuv" and "yuv2rgba" folders must be copied to the "bin/data" folder as below.

   bin
     data
        rgba2yuv
+       yuv2rgba